Echinops6718/HealthInfo/Autophagy.md

-Likely most effectively upregulated through implementation of multi-day water fasting, though intermittent fasting and certain supplements may provide overlapping benefits as well.
+Likely most effectively upregulated through implementation of multi-day water fasting, though intermittent fasting and certain supplements, like [[Spermidine]], may provide overlapping benefits as well.

 Not only does fasting based autophagy appear to reduce cancer risk, it also reduces injury risk from chemotherapy based cancer treatments.